Project-MONAI/monai-deploy-informatics-gateway/docs/setup/setup.md

 ### Temporary Storage of Incoming Dataset

-By default, the temporary storage location is set to `/payloads` in the `appsettings.json` file.
+By default, the temporary storage location is set to use `Disk` and stores any incoming files inside `/payloads`.
+This can be modified to user a different location, such as `Memory` or a different path.

-To change the temporary storage location, locate the `./InformaticsGateway/storage/temporary` property in the `appsettings.json` file and modify it.
+To change the temporary storage path, locate the `InformaticsGateway>storage>localTemporaryStoragePath` property in the `appsettings.json` file and modify it.

 > [!Note]
 > You will need to calculate the required temporary storage based on the number of studies and the size of each study.
 > Also, consider changing the AE Title timeout if the AE Title needs to wait a long time before assembling and uploading
 > the payload for final storage.

 > [!Note]
 > Before running the Informatics Gateway, adjust the values of `watermarkPercent` and `reserveSpaceGB` based on
 > the expected number of studies and size of each study.
 The suggested value for `reserveSpaceGB` is 2x to 3x the
 > size of a single study multiplied by the number of configured AE Titles.

-### Shared Storage
+### Storage Service

 Informatics Gateway includes MinIO as the default storage service provider.
 To integrate with another storage service provider, please refer to the [Data Storage](https://github.com/Project-MONAI/monai-deploy-informatics-gateway/blob/main/guidelines/srs.md#data-storage) section of the SRS.